‘Total chaos’ at lounge event; Merced officer injured, several people arrested

 “That’s when the officer was blind-sided, punched in the face,” Goodwin said.
 “Several people punched officers and our guys became surrounded by the crowd.”

-The man police were looking for was not captured and police still were searching for him Sunday.
-His name was not released.
+It wasn’t immediately clear whether the man police were looking for was captured.

-Numerous Merced officers then came to the club to assist and “multiple people, at least five or more, had to be arrested,” West said.
+Numerous Merced officers then came to the club to assist the officers and “multiple people, at least five or more, had to be arrested,” West said.

-All five people arrested at the scene were Bay Area residents, according to police.
+The names of those arrested were not immediately available.
+Goodwin said several people likely will be facing possible charges of assaulting police.

 At least two people were examined medically before they were booked into jail, but there were no other serious injuries, Goodwin said.